wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## [Sitelink](https://www.wikidata.org/wiki/Help:Sitelinks)

-Sitelinks (also known as interwiki links or interlanguage links) are special links that contain a site and a title, and go from individual [Items](#item) in Wikidata to pages on other Wikimedia sites such as Wikipedia, Wikisource and Wikivoyage.
+Sitelinks are special links that contain a site and a title, and go from individual [Items](#item) in a Wikibase Repository to pages on Client wikis (e.g. from Wikidata to other Wikimedia sites such as Wikipedia, Wikisource and Wikivoyage) referring to the same concept.
+Adding a Sitelink to an Item on a Wikibase Repository for a wiki page on a Client connects the two, which makes it possible for the Client's wiki page to link to pages on other Clients referring to the same concept.
+On the Client side, these links are called [Interwiki links](#interwiki-links).

+## Connected Pages

+Pages on Client wikis for which there is a [Sitelink](#sitelink) on an Item on a Wikibase Repository are often referred to as connected or linked pages.
+Pages for which there isn't a Sitelink are called unconnected pages.

 ## Snak